Is Alcohol a Stimulant or Depressant?

 Dangers of Stimulants and Depressants

-Both depressants or stimulants are dangerous for different reasons, and alcohol produces both stimulant and sedating effects in humans.
+Both depressants and stimulants are dangerous for different reasons, and alcohol produces both stimulant and sedating effects in humans.

 - Boost the systems in the body, basically pushing the body into overdrive.